ENMC recommendations for optimizing bone strength in neuromuscular disorders

 The last day of the workshop plans were made for further research, and initiatives for disseminating knowledge about this important topic were identified:

-A full report of the conference will be published in Neuromuscular Disorders.
+A full report of the conference is published in Neuromuscular Disorders (PDF).